-Cash provided by financing activities of \$1,844.5 million for the year ended December 31, 2021 was primarily due to \$1,081.3 million in proceeds from the issuance of the 2027 Notes, net of issuance costs, \$786.6 million in proceeds from our IPO, net of underwriting discounts and commissions, and \$70.7 million in proceeds from the issuance of common stock upon exercises of stock options, net of repurchases, partially offset by \$91.0 million used to purchase capped calls and \$3.1 million of payments of deferred offering costs.
+Cash provided by financing activities of \$82.2 million for the year ended December 31, 2022 was primarily due to \$42.9 million in proceeds from the issuance of common stock upon exercises of stock options and \$40.9 million in proceeds from the issuance of common stock under our employee stock purchase plan.

-Cash provided by financing activities of \$276.8 million for the year ended December 31, 2020 was primarily due to \$259.8 million in net proceeds from the issuance of our Series E redeemable convertible preferred stock and \$17.1 million in proceeds from the issuance of common stock upon exercises of stock options, net of repurchases.
+Cash provided by financing activities of \$1,844.5 million for the year ended December 31, 2021 was primarily due to \$1,081.3 million in proceeds from the issuance of the 2027 Notes, net of issuance costs, \$786.6 million in proceeds from our IPO, net of underwriting discounts and commissions, and \$71.2 million in proceeds from the issuance of common stock upon exercises of stock options, partially offset by \$91.0 million used to purchase capped calls and \$3.1 million of payments of deferred offering costs.